Flat Foldings of Plane Graphs with Prescribed Angles and Edge Lengths: Algorithm to Find a Folding

 \section{Algorithm to Find a Folding}

-For completeness, we briefly describe a greedy ``crimping'' strategy for finding flat-folded states of simple cycles with pre-assigned fold angles.
+For completeness, we briefly describe a greedy ``crimping'' strategy for finding flat-folded states of simple cycles with pre-assigned edge lengths and fold angles.
 Bern and Hayes~\cite{BerHay-SODA-96} used a similar strategy to flat-fold cycles without pre-assigned angles.
 Arkin et al.~\cite{ArkBenDem-CGTA-04} applied this method to open polygonal chains with assigned angles.
-The version here for cycles with assigned angles is described by Demaine and O'Rourke~\cite{DemORo-GFA-07}.
+The version here for cycles with assigned angles is described by Demaine and O'Rourke~\cite[Theorem 12.1.6]{DemORo-GFA-07}.
 We do not describe its (non-trivial) correctness proof.

 First, remove any flat folds from the input by merging the edges on either side of the fold.
-Then, repeatedly find an edge $e$ such that the two edges on either side of $e$ are at least as long as $e$, with folds of opposite type at its ends.
+Then, repeatedly find an edge $e$ such that the two edges on either side of $e$ are at least as long as $e$, with an angle of $0^\circ$ at one end of $e$ and an angle of $360^\circ$ at the other end.
 If no such edge $e$ exists, the cycle has no folding.
 If an edge $e$ that meets these conditions can be found, it is safe to perform both folds, merging $e$ with its two neighboring edges into a single edge of a simpler polygon.

-Maintaining a set of edges that are ready to be folded, and performing each fold, takes constant time per fold, so folding a cycle in this way, and recovering the covering relation of its ordered line embedding, may be done in linear time.
-Putting the characterization from Section~\ref{sec:local-characterization} together with the algorithm for folding a single cycle described above gives us an algorithm for testing whether a given plane graph $G$ with edge length and angle assignment is flat foldable:
+Maintaining a set of edges that are ready to be folded, and performing each fold, takes constant time per fold, so folding a cycle in this way may be done in linear time.
+Putting the characterization from \autoref{sec:local-characterization} together with the algorithm for folding a single cycle described above gives us an algorithm for testing whether a given plane graph $G$ with edge length and angle assignment is flat foldable:

 \begin{theorem} We can test flat foldability of a plane graph with given edge lengths and given angle assignment in linear time. \end{theorem}